-The Board expects that each of its Directors will periodically experience the Corporation's retail channels to include use of print and digital catalogs, call centers and websites, and visits to the Corporation's stores; and report to the CEO and the other members of the Board on the results of such experiences.
+The Board expects that each of its Directors will periodically utilize the Corporation's websites, catalogs, and call centers and interact with its various marketing channels; and report to the CEO and the other members of the Board on the results of such experiences.
 The CEO will provide a key items list to help Directors generate the most value from those experiences and will provide financial details on the channels in advance upon a Director's request.